gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## prependToAll

-Prepend an element to every member of an array
+Prepend an element to every member of a `ReadonlyArray`

 **Signature**